AtaAman/myPortfolio/README.md

 <a href= "https://ataaman.github.io/myPortfolio/">Check Here</>

-This is a simple portfolio website project that I created using HTML, CSS, and JavaScript.
+This is a portfolio website project that I created using HTML, CSS, and JavaScript.
 This project represents my personal journey of learning web development and enhancing my skills in HTML, CSS, and JavaScript.
 The website is designed to be responsive, ensuring it looks great on various devices, from desktops to smartphones.

 Features
 Responsive Design: The website is designed to adapt to different screen sizes, ensuring a seamless user experience across a wide range of devices.